rubenpalavacas/bitsxlamarato-25/README.md

 # NEST Endometrial Cancer Risk Calculator

+## How to run it?
+The best way to try out our solution is to download the .ipynb file, upload it to Google Colab or a similar platform, and upload the three files to the execution file-system (the .png images and the .csv dataset).
+Then, execute and everything is ready!

 ## Overview
 A clinical decision support tool that helps health specialists predict prognosis for endometrial cancer patients in the NSMP (p53 Wild-Type, POLE Non-Mutated) molecular subgroup using a Cox Proportional Hazards model.